Nine Americans killed in Mexican ambush, Trump urges joint war on drug cartels

 “We’ve been here for more than 50 years.
 There’s no-one who doesn’t know them.
 Whoever did this was aware.
 That’s the most terrifying,” said Alex LeBaron, a relative, in one of the villages inhabited by the extended family.

-He said all of the dead were U.S. citizens, and most also held dual citizenship with Mexico.
+All of the dead were U.S. citizens, he told Reuters, and most also held dual citizenship with Mexico.
+They were attacked while driving on backroads in a convoy of cars containing the women along with 14 children, he said.
+Some were headed for Tucson airport to collect relatives.

 TIME TO ‘WAGE WAR’ -TRUMP